 .info_mask_separate

-indicates an entry in sysfs that will be present for all the channels.IIO_CHAN_INFO_RAW
+indicates an entry in sysfs that will be present for this the channel.
+In this case,IIO_CHAN_INFO_RAW

-indicates an entry in sysfs that will be sorted by the type.IIO_CHAN_INFO_SCALE
+indicates an entry in sysfs that will be shared by all channels of the same type.IIO_CHAN_INFO_SCALE

 means that there will be a common voltage scale sysfs entry shared by all the voltage raw entries.
-If the device was also able to read a temperature, we would also get a single file indicating the scale for all the temperature samples.- The
+If the device was also able to read a temperature, we would also have had a single file indicating the scale for all the temperature samples.- The

 .scan_type